 Instead of communicating this misalignment with HR, managers resist the initiative and don’t help promote it – which is frustrating for your team since they’ve already invested time and energy into making it happen.
 As a result, the virtual wellness week sees poor attendance and continues the cycle of tension between HR and managers.

 This type of relationship happens when managers and HR have a shared intent.
-While their goals may look slightly different, both managers and HR teams find a connection and do their best to partner with one another, try to amplify each other’s work, and bring compassion to the working relationship.
+While their goals may look slightly different, both managers and HR teams find a connection and do their best to partner, try to amplify each other’s work, and bring compassion to the working relationship.

 Example of an amplifier relationship: